Literary Translation as a Workshop for Creative Writing

 After that, only after that I started growing as a translator.
 And that is because the writer in me needed more.
 He needed to see for himself that … ‘there are other worlds than these’, to quote from The Dark Tower.

 And, like the gunslinger’s world, I moved on.
 I moved to Ballard, I moved to Palahniuk, I moved to Joyce Carol Oates, I moved to H. P. Lovecraft, I moved to Raymond Chandler, I moved to Denis Johnson … I experimented with their prose, I was eager to learn—and not merely to … earn.
 I knew that I had access to the best creative writing course in the world.
 I struggled with Palahniuk’s syncopated prose because I wanted to understand its workings—and I finally did it, otherwise one can never translated truthfully a book.
 I plowed through Ballard’s hypnotic prose searching for its beat, hearing it closer and closer, until I managed to dance to its techno-trance-like rhythm.
 I then walked the meandering paths that Joyce Carol Oates uses to guide us through time and space by way of a sometimes very prolix narrative.
-And I followed detective Marlowe, so witty and gay, always having a sharp answer to give.
-And after that I was for almost a year that despicable unreliable narrator Willkie Collins, in Dan Simmons’ Drood.
-And the list could go on and on and on …
+I followed detective Marlowe, so witty and gay, always having a sharp answer to give.
+After that I was for almost a year that despicable unreliable narrator Willkie Collins, in Dan Simmons’ Drood.
+The list could go on and on and on …

 You learn the craft of writing through exercise.
 You imitate at first, then you start coming closer to your own true self.
 Step by little step at a time.
 You do it through reading, certainly.
 There is no way around that.
 But sometimes some lucky ones get a chance to translate literature.
 They are handed literally with a permit to imitate.
 You do it unconsciously for a while, but sooner or later you start seeing patterns, you digest them and make them into reflexes, they become a part of you.
 A writer who also translates is not only the sum of the books he or she has read, but also the sum of the authors he or she has sung playback after.